 “When I decide to launch a product, one of the criteria I use is, can we plan a path for data acquisition that results in a defensible business?”

 — Andrew Ng, How to Win in the AI Era, 2017.

 Since not all data are equally valuable, how can one decide which data, out of the vast amounts collected in any business, can result in long-term defensibility?

 An unlikely answer

 Although it sounds very technical, this question has to be addressed by a business team, not a technical team.

 This is because data and AI are just a means to drive business value.
 Business executives have to decide what business value should to be delivered.
 Having that said, many business leaders can feel lost when it comes to talking about data.

 At Nexus, we’ve developed a business-friendly framework called the “Data Harvesting Loop,” which aims to help business executives identify the AI opportunities that can result in a defensible and scalable business, allowing them to make better decisions on AI investments.

-Nexus will be organising an interactive workshop on 18 November, “AI-Enabled Business: A proven framework to drive scalability and reusability with AI” to introduce those interested to this framework in detail.
+Nexus will be organising an interactive workshop on the 18th of November, “AI-Enabled Business: A proven framework to drive scalability and reusability with AI” to introduce those interested to this framework in detail.
 If you’d like more information you can download the brochure here or register before spaces fill up.